aplefull/projects-public/README.md

 This repository exists to keep an archive of all the past projects I've made.

 A current list of projects:
+  * 2019
     * RSSchool
       * core-js
       * algorithmic tasks
       * virtual keyboard
       * repair-design-project layout
       * theyalow layout
       * rsschool cv
       * songbird quiz

+  * 2020
+    * Pixel Sort: Sorts pixels of an image using NodeJs
+    * String Combinations